IbrahimAlobaid/AI-Camp/README.md

 The Artificial Intelligence Camp at the University of Aleppo is a practical 6-session program designed to help students build a clear foundation in AI through simple explanations, Jupyter notebooks, datasets, and hands-on projects.

-> Note: This repository currently includes the materials for the first 5 sessions.
-Session 6 will be added later.
+> Note: This repository includes the materials for all 6 sessions.

 ## Sessions